b0llull0s/Arch-Installation-Scripts/README.md

 station wlan0 connect networkname
 ```
 - Just run the `archinstall` script.
 This are the only relevant steps that you need to follow for this build:
-  - Use `ext4` file type for your system.
+  - Use `ext4` file type for your system
-  - `Systemd-bootloader` can give you problems with encryptation, in that case just use `GRUB`.
+  - `Systemd-bootloader` can give you problems with encryptation, in that case just use `GRUB`
-  - Choose `Hyperland` as profile.
+  - Choose `Hyperland` as profile
-  - Choose `NetworkManager`.
+  - Choose `NetworkManager`
-  - Extra libraries for `32bit` support.
+  - Extra libraries for `32bit` support
-  - Once is done reboot your system.
+  - Once is done reboot your system

 - Edit `pacman.conf`:
 ```bash